khomokudus/edsajoburg17/README.md

 # edsajoburg17
-This library contains a myModule; which has seven functions to work on the Eskom data.
+This library contains a myModule module; which has seven functions to work on Eskom data.

 The functions:

   1. dictionary_of_metrics
     - 'returns a dictionary with the mean, median,variance, standard deviation, minimum and maximum value'